Top 5 Thailand Travel Tips

 All Nippon (ANA)

-For Bangkok, the vibe is definitely city gear and for Phuket, resort/tropical.
+For Bangkok, the vibe is definitely city gear and for the islands, resort/tropical.
 You may want to have a light jacket (like denim or cotton) and a scarf to carry with you.
 When going from the intense heat to the sub zero air conditioning in most places (including taxis) you will need it.
 Also consider bringing hats/scarves to protect hair under the super strong daytime sun.”

 When visiting temples and palaces, “polite” attire is mandatory.
 Polite attire means: no shorts, no mini skirts, no tanks or shoulders/arms uncovered, no form-fitting pants (leggings or skinny jeans) and no pants with rips or fashionable tears.
 Also you may need to remove and leave your shoes at an outside location before entering the building, opt for inexpensive sandals or shoes – this is not the time to stunt in the latest designer footwear.